hemanta212/pyrouter_reboot/README.md

 A selenium python script to reboot my router with a windows 10 toast notification.

 # Custom implementation
-Prerequisite
+Prerequisites:
-Knowledge of python and selenium
+  1. Knowledge of python and selenium

-Chrome webdriver installed from http://chromedriver.chromium.org/downloads/ and added to path Modification of router routes according to your needs selenium installed via pip install selenium
+  2. Chrome webdriver installed from http://chromedriver.chromium.org/downloads/ and added to path.

+  3. Modification of router routes according to your needs

+  4. selenium installed via pip install selenium